ember-learn/guides-source/guides/release/components-update/helper-functions.md

     <div class="cta-note-body">
       <div class="cta-note-heading">Zoey says...</div>
       <div class="cta-note-message">
+        <p>Helpers do not need to have a return value.
+They can return nothing and
-        Helpers can also return nothing, and instead be used to call functions or update state.
+        instead be used to call functions or update state.
 For instance, you could create a helper to send a tracking event whenever a page renders, or certain values on the page update.
-Modifiers are alse useful for these use cases, and we'll discuss them in more depth in later chapters.
+Modifiers are also useful for these use cases, and we'll discuss them in more depth in later chapters.</p>
+        <p>Using helpers in this way is an advanced pattern, and not something
+        you will need to be productive in Ember for the most part.</p>
       </div>
     </div>
     <img src="/images/mascots/zoey.png" role="presentation" alt="">